aubreyrjones/lemon-py/README.md

   right-hand node as a child of the left-hand node, then returns the left-hand node.

+* Third, they define a `~` operator that reads the stored line number of an _existing_ node (it doesn't "figure out" the line, it just copies through whatever you set in the node's constructor).
+This operator also works on tokens.

 * Less frequently used is a subscript operator `node[{list, of, nodes}]` that assigns all of the listed nodes as children (note the curly-brackets around the list inside the square brackets).